northeastern-oasis/HS-Workshop-Intro-Web-Coding/website/README.md

 **To get started, open this in Repl.it**: [https://repl.it/@chessmyers/Website](https://repl.it/@chessmyers/Website)

-In this folder, you will create your own interactive personal site!
-As you may have noticed, no starter files have been provided.
-It is up to you to create them and fill them in using your IDE

-**Hint: in most IDE's, such as VS Code, you can click on a folder (so in this case, the folder 'website') and you should get an option for "New File".
-In Stackblitz there is a "New File" button in the "Files" header

 You will want three files for this site: `index.html`, `styles.css`, and `script.js`.
 Note that while you generally should call the home page of your site `index.html` by convention, you can call your CSS and JavaScript files whatever you want.

 This site will have various features: